GeorgeBernard/PP265-EL/leadership-map/src/one-page.md

   community with my coworkers
 - Flexible in when and where I work, so long as I am sufficient in accomplishing my goals
-- Sense of impact of work, that what I do either helps others or enables me to help others.
+- What I do either helps others or enables me to help others.

 ## What I'm good at

-- Raw enthusiasm for learning and personal development (i.e. *joie de vivre*)
+- Raw enthusiasm for learning, critical feedback, and personal development
 - Extroversion and genuine interest in the well-being of others.
 - Large sense of responsibility for group settings
 - Personal resilience to difficulty, enthusiasm in the face of discomfort
-- Gregarious and loud, extremely willing to ask dumb question
-- Reflectiveness and unbridled willingness to seek critical feedback and surround myself with those willing to challenge me and help me grow

 ## What I suck at

 - Interpersonal soft skills (e.g. empathy, group dynamic awareness)
 - Discipline to pursue goals that don’t itch curiosity (i.e. not fun)
-- Shadow side to my volume is that I can unintentionally rollover quieter folks
-- Shadow side to my enthusiasm is that need a fuel that is less capricious when handling tasks that are not engaging
-- I crave positive attention and often make group situations about me.
-I love the sound of my own voice, and need to de-center myself in group settings.
+- I crave positive attention and often make group situations about me
-- I can often neglect my morals to fit in with the crowd or personal friends better
+- I often neglect my morals to fit in with the crowd or personal friends better

 ## How I will be better eventually